demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-ps
 ***
-List currently running processes on the remote machine
+Lists the currently running processes on the remote machine.

 #### Base Command